marionettejs/backbone.marionette/docs/marionette.regionmanager.md

 ```

 A region will have its `close` method called before
-it is removed from the RegionManager instance.
+it is removed from the RegionManager instance and
+`stopListening` is called.

 ## RegionManager.removeRegions